 You can’t always be with your children.
-So, you have to empower them by teaching them what to do to keep themselves safe in case you aren’t there when they need you.
-If you lose your child, it is vital that they know what to do in order to find you again.
-It can also give you some peace of mind if you are in this situation to know that your children know what to do.
+So, empower them by teaching them how to keep themselves safe when you’re not there.
+If your child gets lost, it is vital they know what to do to find you again.
+Knowing that your kid is prepared can give you some peace of mind if you find yourself in this situation.

-Teach Them Full Names and Cell Phone Number
+Teach Them Full Names and Cell Phone Numbers

-As soon as your children are verbal, start teaching them what their full name is, as well as what your full name is.
+As soon as your children are verbal, start teaching them their full name, as well as yours.
 Also, teach them your cell phone number.
-This is information you should go over with them over and over again until they are 7 or 8 years old.
+This is information you should go over with them repeatedly until they are at least 8 years old.
 Just because they know it in June doesn’t mean they will remember it in September.
-Practice this a lot in the weeks leading up to your trip.
-Go over it all again while you are at Disney World.
+In the weeks leading up to your Disney trip, practice this a lot.
+Go over it again while at Disney World.
 My son has known my phone number for a few years now, but I still make him recite it to me on the arrival day of each of our trips.

-It’s also a good idea while at Disney World to teach your child the name of the hotel you are staying at.
+It’s also a good idea while at Disney World to teach your child the name of your hotel.
 This is especially true if you are staying on property.
-In the event that it takes a while to reunite you and your child, it may be useful for your child to be able to tell a cast member or police officer where you are staying.
+It can be helpful if your child can tell a cast member or police officer where you are staying.

 Teach Them What To Do If They Get Lost

-Don’t assume that just because you have thought about this that your child knows what to do if he were to get lost.
+Don’t assume that your child knows what to do if he were to get lost.
 Teach your kids what to do in this situation.
-Go over with them early and often.
-The more times they hear what the plan is, the more likely they will remember it if they need it.
-Start teaching them the plan before you ever leave home for your trip.
-When you arrive at Disney World, go over the plan again.
+Go over this with them early and often.
+The more times they hear the plan, the more likely they will remember it when they need it.
+Explain the plan before you leave home.
+When you arrive at Disney World, go over it again.
 Remind them of the plan each day on your trip.
-You should have a plan for this anytime you take your children to crowded places.
-And make sure they can recite it in their sleep!
+And make sure they can recite it back to you without hesitation!

 Point Out Cast Members and Their Name Tags

-At Disney World, your plan should include your child finding the nearest cast member and telling them that they are lost.
-Children are separated from their parents there every day.
-So, Disney has a plan of their own in place, and all the cast members know what to do if they have a lost child.
-They even have a designated place in the parks to take lost children to be reunited with their parents.
-Plus, you can have some comfort knowing that your child will be safe if with a cast member until you can get to them.
+At Disney World, your plan should include your child telling the nearest cast member he is lost.
+Children are separated from their parents in the parks every day.
+So, Disney has a plan in place, and all cast members know what to do with a lost child.
+They even have a designated place in the parks to take lost children until reunited with their parents.
+Plus, a cast member will keep your child safe until you get to them.

-Being separated from your parents can be one of the scariest and most stressful things in the world for a child.
-Even the most level-headed child may forget what they are suppose to do and say when they need to put your plan into action.
-This is why it is so important to go over these things multiple times.
-It is also helpful to do some role playing so your children can practice the plan and visualize what they should do.
-You can do your practice runs at home before your trip and then again while at Disney.
-This can also help to calm your child’s nerves about the topic.
+Being lost can be one of the scariest and most stressful things in the world for a child.
+Even the most level-headed child may forget what they are suppose to do in this situation.
+So, go over the plan multiple times.
+It is also helpful to role play with your children so they can practice.
+Do practice runs at home before your trip and then again while at Disney.
+This can also calm your child’s nerves and increase their confidence.

-There are some helpful products out there on the market that can help you in case you lose your children.
-These products are great if your child is too young to communicate or remember your contact information.
-They are also helpful for those kids who know your phone number but may forget it in the event they actually do get lost.
-All of these products perform the same function, so you will just need to decide for yourself which one is best for you and your child.
+There are some helpful products that can help you keep your kids safe at Disney World.
+These are great if your child is too young to communicate or remember your contact information.
+They are also helpful if your kids free up if they actually do get lost.
+All of these products work great, so decide for yourself which one is best for your family.

 Engraved Dog Tags

-Another option is the safety tattoos.
-These are temporary tattoos that say, “If lost, call ###-###-####.”
-You use a special pen, which is provided with the tattoos to write your phone on the tattoo.
-Then, you apply it to your child, preferably in a discreet place.
-Then, if your child is lost, they can show the tattoo to someone helping them.
-If you use the tattoos, please be sure to put it somewhere that is easy to find for a helpful cast member or good Samaritan but that doesn’t advertise your number to the world.
-I have not personally used the tattoos, but do know a lot of parents swear by them.
-They are a good option if you have a child who will take a bracelet or dog tags off.
-You can find them at Amazon as well.
+Another option is safety tattoos.
+These temporary tattoos say, “If lost, call ###-###-####.”
+Use a special pen, which comes with the tattoos, to write your phone on the tattoo.
+Then, apply it to your child, preferably in a discreet place.
+If your child gets lost, they can show the tattoo to someone helping them.
+If you use the tattoos, be sure to put it somewhere that is easy to find for a helpful cast member or good Samaritan but that doesn’t advertise your number to the world.
+I have not personally used the tattoos, but a lot of parents swear by them.
+They are a good option if you are afraid your child will take the dog tags off.

 Travel ID Bands

-You can also use travel ID bands.
+Travel ID bands could also be used.
 These are wristbands similar to what you would get at a concert or festival.
-They have a place on the inside for you to write your contact information using a ball point pen.
+They have a place on the inside to write your contact information using a ball point pen.
 The outside of the bracelet says, “If I’m lost, please look inside.”
 This would be a good alternative if you didn’t want to stick something on your child’s skin.
 Because the contact information is on the inside of the bracelet, it will not be visible to people unless needed.
 It will also be easy to see on your child’s wrist.
-Again, I have not personally used these, but a lot of parents seem to love them.
+Again, I have not personally used these, but a lot of parents love them.
 One parent put the band on her child’s shoe instead of his wrist.
 This could be a good option if your child doesn’t like anything on his arm.
-Amazon also carries these as well.

 Shoe tags are fabric tags that attach to your child’s shoe to provide contact information in the event they are lost.
-They would also work great on kids who don’t like things on their arms or are tempted to take it off if on their arms.
+They are another good option for kids who don’t like things on their arms or are tempted to take them off.
 However, with these, you must have laces or someway to attach them to the shoes.
 They won’t work well for sandals or flip flops.
-They probably won’t work well for Crocs either.
+I wouldn’t use them on Crocs either.
 Plus, you must remember to change them over if your child wears a different pair of shoes from day to day.
-I have also not used these.
 The reviews on the shoe tags are mixed.
 Some parents love them; others hate them.
-You can buy them from Amazon as well.

 For a free option, try luggage tags.
 If you booked a vacation package through Disney, you will receive free luggage tags from Disney prior to your trip.
-If not, you probably have some luggage tags laying around your house.
-You can put your contact information on the tag and then attach it to your child’s shoe or clothing.
-You could attach it to a lanyard for your child to wear around his neck.
+If not, you probably have some luggage tags lying around your house.
+Put your contact information on the tag and then attach it to your child’s shoe or clothing.
+You could also attach it to a lanyard for your child to wear around his neck.

 Everyone staying at a Disney hotel will get a Magic Band.
 Each band has your contact information and your hotel information electronically stored on it.
 Make sure your child wears his band.
 A cast member can scan the band of a lost child to get the parents’ information.
 If you are not staying on property, you can buy a Magic Band and have your information linked to it.

 The benefit of this is that it will contain your hotel information as well as your phone number in such a way that only a cast member can get access to it.
 The drawback to this solution is that the bands are fairly easy for kids to take off.
 So, it might not be a great option for little ones.
-My 6-year-old had no problems leaving his band on the whole time though.
+My 6-year-old, howver, wore his band the whole time though.

-There are a lot of things that we, as parents, can do to keep our kids a little safer as we go throughout our vacations.
-But, sometimes, we get caught up in the excitement and/or exhaustion of the trip and forget these simple things.
-So, these are just some gentle reminders for you.
+There are a lot of things that parents can do to keep your kids safe at Disney World.
+But, sometimes, the excitement and/or exhaustion of the trip can lead to forgetting these simple things.
+So, here are some gentle reminders for you.